Spurs hit season-high 18 3-pointers, beat Detroit 136-109

 Andre Drummond had 21 points and 18 rebounds for the short-handed Pistons, who played with an 11-man roster due to injuries and illness.

-“There is nothing you can do about that when a good team like this gets it going,” Drummond said.
-“It’s hard to stop them, especially a team like San Antonio, who is known for playing really well.
-If they are hitting on all cylinders from the 3, too, it’s going to be a long night.”

 San Antonio set a season-high with 42 points in the third quarter, fueled by a 25-9 run beginning four minutes into the second half.
-The Spurs opened a 93-71 lead, capped by four straight 3-pointers by Bryn Forbes and Derrick White and two from Rudy Gay.
+The Spurs opened a 93-71 lead, capped by four straight 3-pointers by Forbes and White and two from Gay.

-“I thought we competed hard until that time and then the avalanche hit and the resilience, we didn’t bounce back,” Pistons coach Dwane Casey said.
-“That was the disappointing thing.”

 San Antonio raced to a 10-point lead in the first quarter only to lose that advantage in the second quarter while committing nine turnovers.